 Fitted cloth diapers are an excellent option for nighttime, newborns and poo containment.
 Many amazing WAHMs produce high quality, super absorbent fitteds often with exquisite fabrics that bump the price up to a level out of reach of many cloth diapering parents.
 However, there are cheap diapers for parents wishing to use fitteds that won’t break the bank.

-One of my favorites is Pooters hemp fitteds.
+One of my favorite Cheap Diapers is Pooters hemp fitteds.
 Pooters are also available in bamboo.
 I have used Pooters off and on over the last couple of years with different children at different phases of growth and the absorbency has always held up.

 Another affordable fitted is Mother Ease.
 You can choose between the Sandy’s or One Size version.
 Sandy’s are a side-snapping, sized fitted while the one size is a front snap.
 Both are made of a soft cotton terry cloth.
 I’ve never found Mother Ease products to be absorbent enough on their own.
 Purchasing doublers increases the price of these diapers.